CyberCasquatch/cybercasquatch.github.io/_posts/Walkthroughs/2025-01-01-SIEMExampleThree-HTB.markdown

 tag: ['soc', 'siem', 'elastic']
 ---

-Walkthrough: SIEM Visualization Example 3 – Successful RDP Logon Related to Service Accounts
+Walkthrough: SIEM Visualisation Example 3 – Successful RDP Logon Related to Service Accounts
 ============================================================================================

-Monitoring successful RDP (Remote Desktop Protocol) logons by service accounts is crucial for detecting unauthorized activity or potential misuse of privileged accounts.
-This guide outlines the steps to create and analyze a Kibana visualization for this use case.
+Monitoring successful RDP (Remote Desktop Protocol) logons by service accounts is crucial for detecting unauthorised activity or potential misuse of privileged accounts.
+This guide outlines the steps to create and analyse a Kibana visualization for this use case.

 1\.
 Objective
 -------------

-The aim of this visualization is to:
+The aim of this visualisation is to:

 *   Identify successful RDP logons by service accounts.
 *   Highlight patterns of access to sensitive systems.
-*   Detect potentially unauthorized or unusual access activity.
+*   Detect potentially unauthorised or unusual access activity.

-\[Insert screenshot: Overview or example mockup of the final visualization\]
+\[Insert screenshot: Overview or example mockup of the final visualisation\]

 2\.
 Data Preparation
 --------------------